How can I quickly find answers to frequently asked questions?

 Select Update issues.

-Under Filter parameters, click Add condition, select Summary, and specify the issue name or the keyword you use for grouping in the widget.
+Under Filter parameters, click Add condition, select Issue, and specify the issue name (the keyword used for grouping in the widget).

-Click Add new action and select Update fields.
-Then select the previously created field and paste the issue name to it.
+Click Add action and select Change field values.
+Then select the previously created field and copy the issue name to it.

 Create similar automatic actions for every possible keyword.